dustinbowers/tailscale-exit-node/README.md

 # Tailscale Exit Node

-A simple to use containerized Tailscale exit node
+A simple containerized Tailscale exit node.

+This allows routing internet traffic from connected devices on your tailnet through this exit node

 ### Requirements